jmcameron/count-downloads/README.md

 count-downloads
 ===============

-Process a set of Apache access log files and construct a list of downloads.
+Process a set of Apache access log files and construct a list of downloads with counts.

 By: Jonathan M. Cameron